Explore Edinburgh on a Budget

 Tuck into some unique Scottish-Mexican fusion fare with a haggis burrito at Trainspotting author Irvine Welsh's favorite haunt, Los Cardos on busy Leith Walk.
 Warm up on a breezy day with a bowl of something hot and filling at cozy soup café Union of Genius, near Edinburgh University.
 For a traditional take on Scottish pub fare near Haymarket Station and the Murrayfield Stadium, try Thomson's Bar -- famed for its bargain price lunchtime steak and haggis pies and impressing array of Scottish cask ales and single malts.

 For such an elegant and stylish city, a surprising number of budget boutique accommodation addresses abound, although prices soar for the duration of the Edinburgh Festival.
-There are bargain rates to be had for those who book far ahead at the luxurious George Hotel, just 1 block from prime shopping destination Princes Street.
-Scots literary giants Sir Walter Scott and Robert Burns are just 2 of the venerable hotel's famed former guests.
-Muted tones and microwaves are 2 of the attractions of the handy, centrally situated Fraser Suites.
-Thirty-one modern rooms with Egyptian cotton linens and a palette of greys, reds and whites star at the 4-star Hudson Hotel.
+There are bargain rates to be had for those who book far ahead at the luxurious George Hotel, just one block from prime shopping destination Princes Street.
+Scots literary giants Sir Walter Scott and Robert Burns are just two of the venerable hotel's famed former guests.
+Muted tones and microwaves are two of the attractions of the handy, centrally situated Fraser Suites.
+Thirty-one modern rooms with Egyptian cotton linens and a palette of greys, reds and whites star at the 4-star Angel's Share Hotel.
 A Georgian townhouse in the University area, the 18-room Salisbury is in a more residential district -- a 20-minute walk from the Old Town -- but it's ideal for those not averse to burning some shoe leather in order to save some money.
-The Grassmarket -- a historic market square full of bars and cafes, under Edinburgh Castle -- is the site of the hip Art Roch Hostel, one of a new breed of chic, cut-price overnight options that will suit the super social.

 If you can't find any fabulous flight deals to Edinburgh, check departures to Glasgow International -- just an hour's drive or train ride west -- and scan connecting flights from London on budget carriers such as RyanAir, BMIbaby, and EasyJet.